 As a mom myself, I understand the struggle for that much needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
 It’s challenging for me to get to the gym sometimes because I plan my workouts around my husband’s work schedule.
 Although it can be a workout just to find time to get out of the house regularly and get to my local gym, I still do it because I feel that when I am regularly working out, getting that much-needed exercise (and alone time), I am a better mom.
 I am better able to focus on my children and care for them more thoroughly when I am feeling strong, fit, and healthy.

-How having a workout routine makes me a better mom
+How having a workout routine makes me a better mom.

-Give yourself some grace
+Give yourself some grace.

-Overall I feel that when I am feeling strong and fit I can be a better mom.
-Making time to take care of myself physically is important to me, but also makes me feel much better mentally as well.
-Moms often feel run down, and worn out after taking care of their kids, homes, and even spouses day in and day out.
+Overall I feel that when I am feeling strong and fit, I can be a better mom.
+Making time to take care of myself physically is essential to me, but also makes me feel much better mentally as well.
+Moms often feel run down and worn out after taking care of their kids, homes, and even spouses day in and day out.
 By taking even just an hour to yourself to do something you enjoy, and something that gets you moving can rejuvenate you and help you to be able to focus on your kids, and be able to care for them, and meet their needs without feeling as drained and worn out as you used to.